bigattichouse/llmon_dataset/README.md

 # 🍋-llmon dataset
 Open synthetic dataset for parsing syslog and journalctl output, created by analysis of open project repos.
+Intended to be used in (https://github.com/bigattichouse/llmon)[https://github.com/bigattichouse/llmon] to provide RAG and context information about log messages in realtime `journalctl` and `syslog` analysis.

 # Primary purpose
 Dataset will be used for Retrieval Augmented Generation (RAG) for the 🍋-LLmon system monitor.